 We recognize actuarial gains and losses in our operating results in the year in which the gains or losses occur.
 These gains and losses are generally only measured annually as of December 31 and, accordingly, are recorded during the fourth quarter of each year.
-We recognized a benefit of \$9.6 million in the fourth quarter of 2019 and charges of \$15.6 million and \$3.3 million in the fourth quarter of 2018 and 2017, respectively, related to the actuarial losses during the year.
+We recognized a charge of \$15.6 million and \$3.3 million in the fourth quarter of 2018 and 2017, respectively, related to the actuarial losses during the year.
+We recognized a benefit of \$8.4 million in the fourth quarter of 2016, related to the actuarial gain during the year.